Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6: Dynamics near infinity

 Because $\overline{S}$ is tangent to the plane at infinity at the vertices of $\Delta_{\infty}$, near $v_1$ we can use the affine coordinates $(Y/X,Z/X,W/X)$ on $\mathbb{CP}^3$ and express the surface $\overline{S}$ so that $W/X$ becomes a holomorphic function of $(Y/X,Z/X)$.
 In other words, $S$ is locally given as the graph of a holomorphic function in the variables $(Y/X,Z/X)$ on a neighborhood of $v_1$.
 This local representation will be referred to as the ``standard coordinates'' on $\overline{S}$ in a neighborhood of $v_1$.
 The analogous construction leads to ``standard coordinates'' on $\overline{S}$ near $v_2$ and near $v_3$, respectively.

-Inside the plane at infinity, consider a neighborhood $W_1$ of $v_1$ where $\overline{S}$ is the graph of some holomorphic function $h_1$ as indicated above.
-Neighborhoods $W_2$ and $W_3$ respectively of $v_2$ and $v_3$ are similarly defined along with the corresponding holomorphic functions $h_2$ and $h_3$.
-We state below some immediate consequences of what precedes in terms ``variation with parameters''.
+Inside the plane at infinity, consider a neighborhood $N_1$ of $v_1$ where $\overline{S}$ is the graph of some holomorphic function $h_1$ as indicated above.
+Neighborhoods $N_2$ and $N_3$ respectively of $v_2$ and $v_3$ are similarly defined along with the corresponding holomorphic functions $h_2$ and $h_3$.
+The following lemma is rather immediate:

 \begin{lemma} Consider parameters $A_0, B_0, C_0$ and $D_0$ and apply the above construction to the surface $\overline{S}_{A_0, B_0, C_0, D_0}$.
-Up to reducing the neighborhoods $W_i$, $i=1,2,3$, there exists a neighborhood $\mathcal{W} \subset \C^4$ of $(A_0, B_0, C_0, D_0)$ such that all of the following holds: \begin{itemize} \item[(1)] For every $(A,B,C,D) \in \mathcal{W}$, the surface $\overline{S}_{A, B, C, D}$ is (locally) the graph of a function $h_i$ defined on $W_i$.
+Up to reducing the neighborhoods $N_i$, $i=1,2,3$, there exists a neighborhood $\mathcal{N} \subset \C^4$ of $(A_0, B_0, C_0, D_0)$ such that all of the following holds: \begin{itemize} \item[(1)] For every $(A,B,C,D) \in \mathcal{N}$, the surface $\overline{S}_{A, B, C, D}$ is (locally) the graph of a function $h_i$ defined on $N_i$.
 Furthermore, for $i=1,2,3$, the functions $h_i$ vary continuously with the parameters.

-\item[(2)] For every $(A,B,C,D) \in \mathcal{W}$, the intersection of the surface $\overline{S}_{A, B, C, D}$ with the plane at infinity over the set $\Delta_{\infty} \setminus (W_1 \cup W_2 \cup W_3)$ is uniformly transverse.
+\item[(2)] For every $(A,B,C,D) \in \mathcal{N}$, the intersection of the surface $\overline{S}_{A, B, C, D}$ with the plane at infinity over the set $\Delta_{\infty} \setminus (N_1 \cup N_2 \cup N_3)$ is uniformly transverse.
 Furthermore, the slopes vary continuously with the point and with the parameters. \end{itemize} \mbox{} \end{lemma}